Configuring a profile to use the correct drive letter when the drive letter is (or may later be) unknown

 When the profile is run SyncBack will substitute the variable with the drive letter of the drive with that serial or label, e.g.

-An easy way to get the serial number, or label, or a drive is to click on the down arrow to the left of source/destination paths in V9 (or newer) version (or click on Alternatives button on the Profile Setup window, in V8 (or older) version).
+An easy way to get the serial number, or label, or a drive is to click on the down arrow to the left of source/destination paths on the Simple settings page when modifying a profile.
 As an alternative, to get the serial number of a drive you could go to the command prompt and type dir x: (use the appropriate drive letter).
 The serial number of the drive is displayed in the header of the output.
 Note that the SyncBackSE/Pro log file also includes the serial number of the source and destination.

 Note that these variables are not available in SyncBackFree.